Course - Human-Centered Design - IDG1362

 Required previous knowledge

-Requires admission to study programs: Bachelor in Web Development, Bachelor in Interaction Design, Bachelor in Programming and the one year program in Informatics.
+Requires admission to study programs: Bachelor in Web Development, Bachelor in Interaction Design, Bachelor in Programming, one year programme in Webdesign or the one year program in Informatics.

 Course materials